Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Object Detectors

-In our work, we focus on the state-of-the-art one-stage object detector YOLO.
-YOLO was first introduced in~\cite{redmon2016you}, which proposed YOLO's unique architecture consisting of two parts: a convolution-based backbone (referred to as \textit{Darknet-19}) used for feature extraction, which is followed by a grid-based detection head used to predict bounding boxes and their associated labels.
-Following that, in YOLOv2~\cite{redmon2017yolo9000} the authors argued that predicting the offset from predefined anchor boxes~\cite{ren2015faster} makes it easier for the network to learn.
-Later, an improved version (YOLOv3~\cite{redmon2018yolov3}) included multiple improvements to the architecture: replacing the old backbone with a ``deeper" network (referred to as \textit{Darknet-53}) which contains residual connections~\cite{he2016deep} and multi-scale detection layers (which are referred to as \textit{detection heads}) to predict bounding boxes at three different scales (downsampled from the original image size by 32, 16, and 8) instead of the single scale used in the first version.
+In this paper, we focus on the state-of-the-art one-stage object detector YOLO~\cite{redmon2016you,redmon2017yolo9000,redmon2018yolov3}.
+YOLO's architecture consists of two parts: a convolution-based backbone used for feature extraction, which is followed by \emph{multi-scale} grid-based detection heads used to predict bounding boxes and their associated labels.
+This architecture design established the foundation for many of the object detectors proposed in recent years (\eg, YOLOv4~\cite{bochkovskiy2020yolov4}, YOLOv5~\cite{yolov5}).

-The last layer of each detection head predicts a 3D tensor that encodes the bounding box, objectness score, and class predictions.
-More specifically, each detection head predicts $N\times N\times [3*(4+1+N_c)]$ candidates, where $N\times N$ is the final grid size, 3 is the number of anchor boxes per cell in the grid, 4 is the number of coordinate offsets from the anchor box, 1 is the objectness score, and $N_c$ is the number of class predictions.

-The \emph{Objectness score} is the detector's confidence that the bounding box contains an object ($Pr(Object)$).
-The \emph{Class score} is the detector's confidence that the bounding box contains an object of a specific class ($Pr(Class_i|Object)$)).
-This architecture design established the foundation for many of the object detectors proposed in recent years~\cite{bochkovskiy2020yolov4,wang2021scaled,yolov5}.
+\textbf{YOLO's detection layer.} The last layer of each detection head predicts a 3D tensor that encodes: (a) the bounding box -- the coordinate offsets from the anchor box, (b) the objectness score -- the detector's confidence that the bounding box contains an object ($Pr(Object)$), and (c) the class scores -- the detector's confidence that the bounding box contains an object of a specific class ($Pr(Class_i \vert Object)$).

-\textbf{YOLO's end-to-end detection pipeline.} As explained above, YOLO outputs a fixed amount of candidate predictions for a given image size.
-For example, for an image size of $640\times640$ pixels, the number of candidate predictions is $3*(80*80 + 40*40 + 20*20) = 25,200$ (one for each anchor in a specific cell in each final grid).
-These candidates are later filtered sequentially using two conditions: \begin{itemize} \item The objectness score surpasses a predefined threshold, $Pr(Object) > T_{conf}$. \item At least one class score (unconditional) surpasses the predefined threshold, \\$\exists \{Pr(Class_i) = Pr(Object) * Pr(Class_i|Object) > T_{conf} \}^{N_c}_i$. \end{itemize} Finally, since many candidate predictions may overlap and predict the same object, the non-maximum suppression (NMS) algorithm is applied to remove multiple detections.

-Potentially, NMS could be provided with the maximum amount of candidate predictions, significantly increasing the time it takes to process each image.
+\textbf{YOLO's end-to-end detection pipeline.} YOLO produces a fixed number of candidate predictions (denoted by $\mathcal{C}$) for a given image size, which are later filtered sequentially using a predefined threshold $T_{\text{conf}}$: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,align=left] \item Objectness score filtering --